Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Acknowledgements

 where

 As in \eqref{eq:Lemma-AGMI-Ptilde1}, we have the Markov chain $A-[\ul U(S_T),S_T]-\ul Y$ which implies that $\ul Y$ and the $\ul Z(s_T')$ in \eqref{eq:xbar-vec} are independent give $S_T=s_T$.
-It is natural to expect that the matrix $\bar {\bf R}(s_T)$ of correlation coefficients should be ``maximized'' in some way.
+It is natural to expect that the matrix $\bar {\bf R}(s_T)$ of correlation coefficients should be ``maximized'' somehow.
 Indeed, the Cauchy-Schwarz inequality gives

 for any complex $M$-dimensional vectors $\ul v_1$ and $\ul v_2$.
 The singular values of ${\bf R}(s_T)$ are thus at most 1.
-We will choose the $\ul U(s_T)$ so that the ${\bf R}(s_T) $ are unitary matrices and thus all singular values are 1.
+We will choose the $\ul U(s_T)$ so that the ${\bf R}(s_T) $ are unitary matrices, and thus all singular values are 1.

 Consider the SVD decompositions \eqref{eq:CSIT-SVD-decomposition} and a codebook based on scaling and rotating a common $\ul U\sim\mathcal{CN}(\ul 0,{\bf I})$ of dimension $N$ (see \eqref{eq:barX-max}):